 Securities listed or traded on an exchange (except convertible securities) generally are valued at the last trade price or official closing price that day as of the close of the exchange where the security primarily trades.
 Securities of investment companies that are not exchange-traded (e.g., open-end mutual funds) are valued using such company's end-of-business day NAV per share, whereas securities of investment companies that are exchange-traded are valued at the last trade price or official closing price on the exchange on which they primarily trade.
 Deposits, other obligations of U.S. and non-U.S. banks and financial institutions, and cash equivalents are valued at their daily account value.
 Fixed-income securities (including convertible securities) normally are valued on the basis of prices provided by independent pricing services.
 Pricing services generally value fixed-income securities assuming orderly transactions of institutional round lot size, but the Fund may hold or transact in the same securities in smaller, odd lot sizes.
 Odd lots often trade at lower prices than institutional round lots, and their value may be adjusted accordingly.
-Futures contracts are valued at the daily settlement price set by an exchange on which they are principally traded, U.S. exchange-traded options are valued at the mean between the last bid and asked prices from the exchange on which they principally trade.
+Futures contracts are valued at the daily settlement price set by an exchange on which they are principally traded.
+U.S. exchange-traded options are valued at the mean between the last bid and asked prices from the exchange on which they principally trade.
 Non-U.S. exchange-traded options are valued at the final settlement price set by the exchange on which they trade.
 Options not listed on an exchange and swaps generally are valued using pricing provided from independent pricing services.
 Unlisted securities will be valued using prices provided by independent pricing services or by another method that the Adviser, in its judgment, believes better reflects the security's fair value in accordance with the Valuation Procedures.
 Foreign exchange-traded equity securities are valued at their market value if market quotations are available and reliable.
 The Adviser may use various pricing services to obtain market quotations as well as fair value prices.
 The Adviser may discontinue the use of any pricing service at any time.

 At times, a listed security's market price may not be readily available.
 Moreover, even when market quotations are available for a security, they may be stale or unreliable.
 A security's last market quotation may become stale because, among other reasons, (i) the security is not traded frequently, (ii) the security ceased trading before its exchange closed; (iii) market or issuer-specific events occurred after the security ceased trading; or (iv) the passage of time between when the security's trading market closes and when the Fund calculates its NAV caused the quotation to become stale.
 A security's last market quotation may become unreliable because of (i) certain issuer- or security-specific events, including a merger or insolvency, (ii) events which affect a geographical area or an industry segment, such as political events or natural disasters, or (iii) market events, such as a significant movement in the U.S. market.
 When a security's market price is not readily available, or the Adviser determines, in its judgment, that such price is stale or unreliable, the Adviser will value the security at fair value in good faith using the Valuation Procedures.
-Fund securities that are fair valued may be subject to greater fluctuation in their value from one day to the next than would be the case if market quotations were used.